rayhandestian/quickbites/FIREBASE_SETUP.md

 1. In the Firebase console, click on the Android icon to add an Android app
 2. Enter your app's package name (found in `android/app/build.gradle` under `applicationId`)
-3. Enter a nickname for your app (e.g., "quickbites  Android")
+3. Enter a nickname for your app (e.g., "QuickBites Android")
 4. Enter your app's SHA-1 signing certificate (optional for development)
 5. Click "Register app"
 6. Download the `google-services.json` file